-- To understand our Data as an asset improving our information asset management; - To improve the quality and security of our information assets; - To use data and intelligence to support decision-making; - To digitize our information systems that support service delivery; - To support integrated working between partners (providing 'joined up' information around the individual / resident / business); - To positively encourage Customer access and transactions through a digital by design approach (whilst continuing to support our less able residents and service users); - To encouraging greater staff and councillor engagement with our information systems (through improved design); - To present our information effectively (in a way that supports 'transparency') - 1.1.4 The aim of the Framework document is to provide councillors, staff, partners and interested members of the public with an overview of the Councils' direction of travel and its intent with regards to data and information, and is not therefore a delivery document.
-The content is therefore necessarily high-level and focused on principles and approaches, with the detail and business as usual activities being fleshed out in individual plans, strategies and service-specific business plans.
+- To understand our Data as an asset improving our information asset management; - To improve the quality and security of our information assets; - To use data and intelligence to support decision-making; - To digitize our information systems that support service delivery; - To support integrated working between partners (providing 'joined up' information around the individual / resident / business); - To positively encourage Customer access and transactions through a digital by design approach (whilst continuing to support our less able residents and service users); - To encouraging greater staff and councillor engagement with our information systems (through improved design); - To present our information effectively (in a way that supports 'transparency') - 1.1.4 The aim of the Framework document is to provide councillors, staff, partners and interested members of the public with an overview of the councils' direction of travel and its intent as regards data and information, and is not therefore a delivery document.
+The content is therefore necessarily highlevel and focused on principles and approaches, with the detail and business as usual activities being fleshed out in individual plans, strategies and service-specific business plans.
 It is also acknowledged that we will need to engage with our Parish Councils in some aspects of this work recognising their importance in the process. - 1.1.5 It is recognised that this is a significant project with significant benefits, and will take some time to realise this Framework however is our first step on our journey.
 Knowing what data we have available across the region (and how reliable this is) will help shape more detailed next steps, and determine next decisions.
 This is therefore the start of a journey, with much more detail to come following a data audit and data mapping exercise.
 This, alongside key pilot projects will then allow us to identify priority areas that can deliver real outcomes for next stage data sharing projects to focus on.
 This in turn will help (on a case by case basis) to identify any additional budget needed to achieve outcomes, with individual business cases to be reviewed by the ICT Programme Board).

-- 1.1.6 The Committee noted that the document will be proof-read, formatted and designed, including the addition of photographs (where applicable), in advance of final publication. - 1.1.7 The Committee considered the draft West Suffolk Information Framework document and questioned whether it will be compliant with regards to the General Data Protection Regulations, to which a response was provided. - 1.1.8 The Overview and Scrutiny Committee has put forward a recommendation as set out on page one of this report.
+- 1.1.6 The Committee noted that the document will be proof-read, formatted and designed, including the addition of photographs (where applicable), in advance of final publication. - 1.1.7 The Overview and Scrutiny Committee considered the report and has put forward a recommendation as set out on page one of this report.